 This was the first successfull atomic clock, with an accuracy of one second in 300 years.
 It measures time by counting the vibrations of caesium atoms.
 The caesium atoms are subjected to radio waves of a very high frequency as they pass down an evacu

 This model (scale 1:200), of the Lovell Radio Telescope at Jodrell Bank, Cheshire was made in 1961.
 United Steel Companies Companies, who constructed the radio telescope for Manchester University, also built this model.
 Known as the Mark-1 Telescop

-Dated 1830--2, this ornate planetary model was made by the Parisian clock makers, Raingo Frères.
-Called an orrery or more correctly a tellurium, it is a demonstration device to show the motions of the Earth and Moon around the Sun.
-It consists of a
+Dated to the early twentieth century, this planetary model was made by Laing Planetarium Company in Detroit, United States.
+Called an orrery, or more correctly a tellurium it is a demonstration model to show the motions of the Earth and Moon around